"Big Golden Pikes" is made of the very first spring tea shoots in Fengqing County (the North-west tea region of Yunnan Province).

 Dry leaf: large, silky, reddish-yellow buds.
 The aroma is warm, tender, honey-biscuit.
 The infusion is transparent, yellow-orange hue, darkens as you continue brewing.

 The brewed tea has a bright, warm, honey-biscuit f with notes of dried fruits, wood resins, and citrus.
 The aroma is deep and warm, fruity-floral.
 The taste is rich and soft, juicy, sweet, with berry acidity and delicate tartness, transforming into a sappy, lingering aftertaste.

 Brewing suggestions.
-Brew the tea with hot boiling water (95°C) in a gaiwan or a teapot for Taiwanese oolong made of porous clay.
-The proportion is 5 g per 100 ml.
+Brew tea with hot boiling water (95-100°C) in a gaiwan or a teapot for red tea made of porous clay.
+The proportion is 6 g per 100 ml.
 The first infusion should last for 8-10 seconds.
-After that just rinse water through teapot or gaiwan, increasing the exposure of each next infusion.
-You can repeat this brewing method up to approximately 12 times.
+After that do short brews (just for a few seconds), increasing exposure time for each subsequent brewing, if necessary.
+You can repeat this method up to 9 times.

 Grate ceremonial tea: refined and deep, juicy and soft, warming and relaxing.